euler-xyz/reward-streams/README.md

 ## How does it work?

-Reward Streams operates in two modes of rewards distribution: staking and staking-free.
+Reward Streams operates in two modes of rewards distribution: staking and balance-tracking.
 Each mode has a separate contract implementation.

-### Staking-Free Reward Distribution
+### Tracking Reward Distribution

-The staking-free `StakingFreeRewardStreams` implementation inherits from the `BaseRewardStreams` contract.
+The balance-tracking `TrackingRewardStreams` implementation inherits from the `BaseRewardStreams` contract.
 It defines the `IBalanceTracker.balanceTrackerHook` function, which is required to be called on every transfer of the rewarded token if a user opted in for the hook to be called.

 In this mode, the rewarded token contract not only calls the `balanceTrackerHook` function whenever a given account balance changes, but also implements the `IBalanceForwarder` interface.
 This interface defines two functions: `enableBalanceForwarding` and `disableBalanceForwarding`, which are used to opt in and out of the hook being called.